How Does Amazon & Netflix Personalization Work?

 Further, the company also uses customer data to create unique homepages for each of its users.
 It shows content it believes would best match the interest of its users as well as enhance their overall experience with the platform.

-3. The Use of Right Content at the Right Time
+3. The Use of the Right Content at the Right Time

 Set aside algorithms to fuel recommendations, content has the prowess to make or break the overall experience and relationship of a user with your platform.
 And, Netflix understands this very well!

-The online video streaming giant uses content to map the success or failure of its recommendations on the basis of how users are liking or disliking them.
-For example, if a user is vested much in watching horror movies like The Ritual, The Babysitter or Apostle, Netflix would recommend similar movies to keep the user hooked to its platform.
-It cannot outright recommend comedy movies which, looking at the user’s browsing data, seems like a very vague suggest.
+The online video streaming giant uses content to map the success or failure of its recommendations on the basis of how users like or dislike them.
+For example, if a user is vested much in watching horror movies like The Ritual, The Babysitter, or Apostle, Netflix would recommend similar movies to keep the user hooked to its platform.
+It cannot outright recommend comedy movies which, looking at the user’s browsing data, seems like a very vague suggestion.

 In addition to this, Netflix also uses time as a strong variable to recommend shows to its customers.
 Meaning, the platform will suggest shorter programs or the ones you’re halfway through when you log in late at night instead of recommending shows with longer durations.